F# Programming

 Comparisons on Variables and Expressions

-Conditional statements allow checking various types of conditions to take actions.
+Conditional statements allow checking various types of conditions before taking an action.

 05 - Extending the Conditional Statements